ocroquette/gradle-extools/README.md

 If you need the variable value only within Gradle and not as an environment variables in the child processes, use ```var``` instead of ```env``` in the ```extools.conf``` file:

 ```
-# ExtoolsExec will set the environment variable MY_VARIABLE to "Value of MY_VARIABLE"
+# ExtoolExec will set the environment variable MY_VARIABLE to "Value of MY_VARIABLE"
 set;env;string;MY_VARIABLE;Value of MY_VARIABLE

-# ExtoolsExec will NOT set the environment variable MYVAR,
+# ExtoolExec will NOT set the environment variable MYVAR,
 # but you can still access the value with getValue()
 set;var;string;MY_VARIABLE;Value of MY_VARIABLE
 ```